 Mussels with White Wine and Butter

-In this classic French recipe, the juices released by the mussels help create a sauce.
+In this classic French recipe, the juices released by the mussels help create a flavorful sauce that is perfect for sopping up with a piece of crusty bread.

 - Total Time: